 - Take your mind maps with you using the mobile app

-- Create an org chart, flowchart, or concept map
+- Create an org chart, flowchart, mind map, or concept map

 - Access Gantt charts, budgeting features, and timelines